BloomTech-Labs/sauti-design-studio-fe/README.md

 # Sauti Design Studio

-You can find the latest deployed project at [Sauti Design Studio](https://master.d1452jrxuaqaph.amplifyapp.com/).
+You can find the latest deployed project at [sautistudio.saustiafrica.org](https://sautistudio.sautiafrica.org/).

 You can find the deployed project at [Sauti Design Studio](https://sautistudio.netlify.com/).